Maitryee-Choudhary/Rat-in-Maze-Web-Application/README.md

 # Rat-in-Maze-Web-Application

+## Introduction
-A web-application using React that implements all the possible paths to reach the destination from source.
+> A web-application using React that implements a way to visualize the famous Rat in Maze problem which is solved by backtracking.

+## Technology Used
+- React
+- ES6 Javascript
+- Data Structures and Algorithm